The benefits of providing death in service insurance

 - The provider deals with any disputes, and may refer to the business for information but makes the final decision

-A key difference between a corporate and a master trust is that a corporate trust moves with the company should they change group life insurance providers, whereas you cannot take a master trust with you.
+A key difference between a corporate and a master trust is that a corporate trust moves with the company should they change death in service insurance providers, whereas you cannot take a master trust with you.
 This is something to think about when making the decision on the kind of trust to set up for your business.

-Most of the insurance providers on our panel will have Master Trusts set up that you can use for your group life insurance scheme.
+Most of the insurance providers on our panel will have master trusts set up that you can use for your death in service insurance scheme.
 We will make it clear during the quote process which companies have this option available for you.
-If you choose to use a company that does not have a Master Trust, it will be your responsibility to register your scheme with HMRC and set up your own business trust before cover can commence.
+If you choose to use a company that does not have a master trust, it will be your responsibility to register your scheme with HMRC and set up your own business trust before cover can commence.